Can I confess something to you? I’m so tired of wine mom memes.

 As women, I feel like they set us back 50 years.

-Back in the 1960s, Valium was dubbed ‘Mother’s Little Helper’ – a drug predominantly prescribed by males to manager their anxiety.
+Back in the 1960s, Valium was dubbed ‘Mother’s Little Helper’ – a drug predominantly prescribed by males to manage their anxiety.

 Valium may not be socially acceptable these days, but Mommy still has a special helper, and it can be just as addictive and deadly.